ejarocki/Flatiron_Phase4_Project/README.md

 # Overview
 As a team we worked to do a time series analysis for 5 separate regions accross the United States.
 We tested for stationarity by conducting an AD-Fuller test to determine which modeling technique would be the most beneficial for each specific region.
-Our models are represented as Model A, B, C, D, and E.
+Our models are represented as Model A, B, C, D, and E. A, B, and C using ARIMA modeling while D and E implemented SARIMA modeling.

 ## Navigating the Repository
 All separate model notebooks for this project  can be found in the folder labeled [drafts](https://github.com/soohojp/Phase4_Project/tree/main/time-series/drafts) Each model was coded individually and then compiled into the [master notebook](https://github.com/soohojp/Phase4_Project/blob/main/time-series/Final_Notebook_compiled_1stdraft.ipynb) John completed Model A and D. Samira completed Model B and E. Elijah completed model C. All images used in this README.md can be found in the [photos](https://github.com/soohojp/Phase4_Project/tree/main/time-series/photos) folder where each forecast is plotted and can be viewed individually.